ps-copilot-sandbox/copilot-java-spring-boot/README.md

 in the branch `api` we will create a restful API that will allow us to create, read, update and delete employees from a database.

-## Using Spring Boot Initializr to generate the application structure?
+## Using Spring Boot Initializr to generate the application structure

 <img width="1608" alt="image" src="https://github.com/snsinahub-org/copilot-java-spring-boot/assets/90400593/ca7fdb8b-9e09-44dd-b07b-2ad0caf3eba6">